dmarlowe69/Hayes-Targets/TLX1802/README.md

 These files are the two fielded versions of the software and the American Automation distribution tool set.

-I am recovering this historical development project as will add to it as I can or am requested, if there is any interest.
+I am recovering this historical development project and will add to it as I can or am requested, if there is any interest.

 I am semi-retired and don't wish all the hard work I put into this project to